mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 # General Tips

 * Plan the trip first.
-You can use [A Better Route Planner](abetterrouteplanner.com/), however make sure you have at least 15%-20% battery left to reach next charger if the one is broken or occupied.
+You can use [A Better Route Planner](abetterrouteplanner.com/), however make sure you have at least 15%-20% battery left to reach next charger if this one is broken or occupied.
 * If the DC charger is broken, try to call the phone number on the charger.
 There is now EU-wide roaming so the calls are generally cheap; the support should speak English